SLADE0261/Arbitrary-Precision-Calculator-APC-/README.md

 ## Overview

-Arbitrary Precision Calculator (APC) enables you to perform addition, subtraction, multiplication, and division on numbers of virtually unlimited size.
+APC (Arbitrary Precision Calculator) enables you to perform addition, subtraction, multiplication, and division on numbers of virtually unlimited size.
 The program uses doubly linked lists to store numbers digit by digit, allowing calculations that would otherwise cause integer overflow in traditional implementations.

 ## Features